yclas/guides/docs/Yclas-self-hosted-installation-on-digital-ocean-vultr-linode.md

-## How to install Yclas Self-Hosted on Digital Ocean, VULTR or Linode
+## How to install Yclas Self-hosted on Digital Ocean, VULTR or Linode

 Content:
 -   Creating the image / installing server